unclehowell/datro/COLLABORATE.md

 This whole method of collaboration and payment helps us carefully migrate towards becoming a DAO.
 Assessing each risk and tackling each challenge one step at a time to avoid exposures to modern cyber-threats and other vunerabilities.

-## Branch Nomenclature (this branch only)
- - 'net-installer' refers to our Net-installers (autonomous self-building, self-configuring disk images for MicroSD Cards and USB).

 ### Symantic Version Control
 See the CHANGELOG file for more information